Accio/accio.github.io/_drafts/2020-08-03-industrial-postdocs.md

 ---
 layout: post
-title: >-
-    Industrial postdoc: benefits, considerations, and preparations
+title: Research postdoc in the pharmaceutical and life-science industry
 category: career
 mathjax: true
 tags: industrial postdoc
 ---

+* TOC
+{:toc}

-Ten years ago, I joined the pharmaceutical and life-science industry to perform applied research after I got my PhD degree.
+Ten years ago, I joined my company to perform applied research after I got my PhD degree.
 Working as a computational biologist in drug discovery, I often get questions from students and junior researchers who are in their first postdoc position.
 The most frequent question that I get is &lsquo;*How does industrial research look like/compare with academia?*&rsquo;.
-It is only closely followed by the relevant question:
-&lsquo;*Would you recommend working in industry?*&rsquo;.
+It is only closely followed by the relevant question: &lsquo;*Would you recommend working in industry?*&rsquo;.

 Both questions show that, despite huge investment in research and development by the pharmaceutical and life-science industry (some companies spend almost 20% of